The First Christians

 ● Diaspora: Grk.
 Diaspora was the name given to the lands where the Jews were scattered from captivity in Babylon.
 Many Jews returned to Israel, but in the centuries before Yeshua many more migrated westward to Asia Minor, Egypt, Greece, Italy and the islands of the Aegean (Tarn & Griffith 219).
 The Jewish historian Josephus quotes the Greek geographer Strabo as saying: "It is hard to find a place in the habitable earth that has not admitted this tribe of men, and is not possessed by them" (Antiquities of the Jews, XIV, 7:2).
 All of these settlements became the starting point for the apostles to proclaim the good news of the Messiah.

 Peter's use of Messianic no doubt included Gentiles in the congregations that trusted in the Jewish Messiah, since by their trust such Gentiles have been grafted into Israel (Rom 11:17–24, Eph 2:11–16).
-What should be obvious, however, is that the three points of identification in no way means "the Church," as opposed to "the Jews" as conceived by the church fathers and today in Christianity.
+What should be obvious, however, is that the three points of identification in no way means "the Church," as opposed to "the Jews."

 The second important fact is that the instruction concerning suffering alludes to the Jewishness of the audience.
 The book of Acts records numerous incidents of open hostility by unbelieving Jews, particularly Judean leaders, against the Jewish apostles of the Messiah, but only four incidents of Gentile hostility.
 In 2Corinthians 11:24 Paul says he received 39 lashes five times from unbelieving Jews.
 In his letter to the Hebrews Paul lists various sufferings experienced by Messianic Jews, such as public reproaches, imprisonment, and seizure of personal property (Heb 10:32-34).
 However, he reminds them they had not yet shed blood for their faith (Heb 12:4).
 Both Paul's letter to the Hebrews and Peter's first letter occurred well before Nero's persecution in which the two great apostles suffered martyrdom.